 Capers of Salina

 Salina, an island north of Sicily, in southern Italy, is considered as the center of production of capers of the highest quality that constitute the heart of the island economy.
 Since the beginning of the 1980s, the production of capers on the island has considerably decreased for many reasons: the arrival of North African products on the market, the impossibility of mechanizing the cultivation processes, the high cost of labor and the development of new parasites.
-The capers of Salina, thanks to their high quality, are characterized by compactness, fragrance, and uniformity (Source Image: Di Gomera-b ) The Caper of Salina is an Italian Slow Food Presidium, in fact, all the manufacturers thanks to an act of promotion and collaboration, in recent years they are committed to revitalizing a product that according to tradition, island landscape and rural culture best express the connotations of this extraordinary territory.
+The capers of Salina, thanks to their high quality, are characterized by compactness, fragrance, and uniformity (Source Image: Di Gomera-b ) They of Salina are an Italian Slow Food Presidium, in fact, all the manufacturers thanks to an act of promotion and collaboration, in recent years they are committed to revitalizing a product that according to tradition, island landscape and rural culture best express the connotations of this extraordinary territory.
 The harvest takes place between the months of May and August, every 8-10 days.
 The harvesters start at dawn to avoid the heat that in Southern Italy affects the summer.
 After harvesting, the capers are hung to dry on jute sheets, in the cool.
 After drying, the capers are separated from the capperoni (the larger buttons on the point of blossoming).
 The last process is salting: the capers are placed inside barrels made from old barrels cut in half and are alternated with a layer of coarse sea salt.
 In the following days the capers must be “cured”, in fact, they must be poured from one barrel to another, to avoid fermentation in the sun to ruin them.
 After about a month they are ready for being sell.
 The capers of Salina, thanks to their high quality, are characterized by compactness, fragrance, and uniformity.

 In Salina, in the province of Messina, in Sicily, the first Sunday of June is celebrated every year the Feast of the Caper, in the enchanting square of Pollara, a small town on the island of Salina.
 During the festival many local volunteers cook caper-based dishes to offer to the many visitors, it is a special occasion to taste the delicious capers of Salina, but also to savor the particular atmosphere of this paradise with a typical music frame and a breathtaking view.